National curriculum content

 - Recognise some common conductors and insulators and associate metals with being good conductors.

-- Sort appliances based on their electricity source
+LO1: Identify appliances based on their electricity source.

-- Identify and demonstrate electrical conductors and insulators.
+LO5: Identify and demonstrate different conductors and Insulators.

 What we want children to know